 When wheat milling wasn’t as advanced as today, flour was ground in inconsistent sizes.
 Sifting flour removes the larger particles that could make the baked goods densely textured.
 That’s why bakers from before do this to produce consistency in their recipes.

 Flour shouldn’t really be sifted when making bread.
 But there are some instances that might require you to do so.
 Some of them are listed below:

 If your flour hasn’t been touched for a while.
 If your flour has been in your pantry for quite some time it might have some impurities that have fallen in, or in the worst case, bugs.
 Yes, it’s really gross, but it happens!
 The best tip to avoid this is to transfer your flour into airtight containers.

 In order to create a better rise and a lighter tasting bread, you can sift the bran out of whole wheat flour.
 Less-soluble bran interferes with gluten development and lowers possible expansion.
-This is a popular way to make a wholemeal flour more functional for bread.
-Simply pass your flour through a fine mesh strainer before it is weighed to catch and remove the larger pieces.
+This is a popular way to make wholemeal flour more functional for bread.
+Simply pass your flour through a fine-mesh strainer before it is weighed to catch and remove the larger pieces.

 If you don’t have a strainer, you can also mix the flour with a fork or you can use a whisk.
 It won’t be as light as when you sift it, but it will break up any clumps and make your flour lighter.

 Hold the handle of the strainer with one hand and tap it gently with the other.
 The flour will gradually come out.
 If you mix other dry ingredients, tap them through the strainer a few times to mix everything evenly.
 You can also help the flour through the sieve with help of a spoon.